brendantipp/sem2_prog_data_analysis_assignment/README.md

 #### Simple random data functions

-These functions allow us to define sequences and arryas of integers  random real values, choice to generate a random sample from a give 1 dimesional array and bytes to return radmom bytes.
+These functions allow us to define sequences and arryas of integers  random real values, choice to generate a random sample from a give 1 dimensional array and bytes to return random bytes.
 It is worth noting the simple random data functions have been revised and condensed in the newer version of the numpy.random package.

-The following are the Simple random data fucntions
+The following are the Simple random data functions

 1 integers - allows us to define a sequences and arrays of integers 2  random - return random floats between 0.0 and 1.0
-3 choice - to generate a random sample from a given 1 dimensioanl arary 4 bytes - to return random byte
+3 choice - to generate a random sample from a given 1 dimensional array 4 bytes - to return random byte

-In my Jupyter notebook I go through each of the above with example(s), for the choice function I give an exmaple of this fucntion can be used to generate six random numbers for a lottery.
+In my Jupyter notebook I go through each of the above with example(s), for the choice function I give an exmaple of this function can be used to generate six random numbers for a lottery.

 #####  Default generator